William Duncan Silkworth: Treatment of alcoholism

-During Dr. Silkworth's career, he is estimated to have treated more than 40,000 alcoholics in his career and was regarded as one of the world's leading experts in the field.
+During Dr. Silkworth's career, he is estimated to have treated more than 40,000 alcoholics and was regarded as one of the world's leading experts in the field.
 In 1937, Dr. Silkworth published a pair of articles in the Medical Record titled "Alcoholism as a Manifestation of Allergy" and "Reclamation of the Alcoholic" wherein he proposed a physical disease model of alcoholism and a psychotherapeutic treatment method that induced patients to admit powerlessness over their addiction and to adopt a new moral psychology.
 In the latter paper, Dr. Silkworth describes five case studies of patients that he had treated for alcoholism at the Towns Hospital; in Case V, Dr. Silkworth describes the successful recovery of Bill Wilson who was already in the early stages of founding the organization that would come to be known as Alcoholics Anonymous.

-The Doctor's Opinion
+'The Doctor's Opinion'

 During 1938 and 1939, Dr. Silkworth wrote letters in support of Alcoholics Anonymous which were included in a chapter titled "The Doctor's Opinion" in the book Alcoholics Anonymous and helped to provide the nascent organization with credibility.
 Crucially, he described the powerlessness of alcoholism as an obsession of the mind that compels one to drink and an allergy of the body that condemns one to go mad or die.
 Dr. Silkworth further observed that alcoholics could recover if they could obtain an essential psychic change brought about with the aid of a "Higher Power."

 End of life

-Dr. Silkworth died on 22 March 1951 after suffering a heart attack.
+Dr. Silkworth died at Towns Hospital on March 22, 1951, after suffering a heart attack.
 He is buried at the Glenwood Cemetery in West Long Branch, New Jersey.